mehulagg/gitlab/doc/user/profile/index.md

 - Date when account was created
 - Tabs for activity, groups, contributed projects, personal projects, starred projects, snippets

+NOTE:
+Making your user profile page private does not hide your public resources from other sources such as REST API or GraphQL API

 ## Add external accounts to your user profile page

 You can add links to certain other external accounts you might have, like Skype and Twitter.